 Riprap will be one of the types specified on the plan, and described in Specification 913 and in the standard drawings.
-Often the size of riprap is designated as D50, which means the effective size of rock would be where the line crosses 50% on the grain size distribution curve.
+Often the size of riprap is designated as D50, which means the effective size of rock would be 50% on the grain size curve.
 In other words, D50 is the median size of rock in a mix where 50% of the material, by weight, is finer particles.
 The purpose of riprap is to prevent erosion, so considerable care should be taken for proper placement of each section.